 The intent of this material specification is to provide a free-draining, highly permeable material that is sufficiently durable to withstand prolonged periods of inundation.
-Therefore the high permeable drainage material shall be supplied by a quarry or any other sourcing sites registered and operated in accordance with the Department of Transport and Main Roads Quarry Registration System (QRS) requirements.
-The current Quarry Registration Certificate shall be submitted to the Administrator at least seven working days before a material's supply or use.
+Therefore the high permeable drainage material is intended to be supplied by a source registered and operated in accordance with the Department of Transport and Main Roads Quarry Registration System (QRS) requirements.
+Where local conditions require otherwise, project specific requirements will be specified at the time of tendering.